dhanesh-aradhye/chilliclove-content/terms-of-use/_index.md

 ##### Use License
 Permission is granted to temporarily download one copy of the materials (information or software) on ChilliClove's website for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you may not: modify or copy the materials;
-use the materials for any commercial purpose, or for any public display (commercial or non-commercial);
+use the materials for any commercial purpose, or for any public display (commercial or non-commercial) If you want to re-publish any part of the website, first approach us for the permission with details;
 attempt to decompile or reverse engineer any software contained on ChilliClove's website;
 remove any copyright or other proprietary notations from the materials; or transfer the materials to another person or "mirror" the materials on any other server.